 I was equally sad that we didn’t have a chance to eat in the new Tapas Bar.
 It smelt delicious, but my fussy children wouldn’t eat anything on the menu so it was not an option for us.
 Great for those without kids, or more adventurous little people though!

 We bought a lot of items from the on-site store, and were pleased that it wasn’t massively more expensive than elsewhere.
 It is a Nisa store, so the prices are on par to the likes of Tesco Express or Co-Op’s RRP’s.

-All told, we had an amazing time at Ribby Hall, and we will definitely be back once the kids are older and the constant flow of traffic mentioned in my previous post is no longer an issue for us.
+All told, our Ribby Hall experience was amazing, and we will definitely be back once the kids are older and the constant flow of traffic mentioned in my previous post is no longer an issue for us.

 This is not a sponsored post.
-We were provided with a 3 night break at Ribby Hall for the purpose of this review.
+We were provided with a 3 night break at Ribby Hall for the purpose of sharing our Ribby Hall experience.